 Diabetes is a condition where the amount of glucose in your blood is too high because the body cannot use it properly.
-This is because your pancreas does not produce any insulin, or not enough, to help glucose enter your body’s cells – or the insulin that is produced does not work properly (known as insulin resistance).
+This is because your pancreas doesn’t produce any insulin, or not enough insulin, to help glucose enter your body’s cells – or the insulin that is produced does not work properly (known as insulin resistance).

-If you have diabetes, your body cannot make proper use of this glucose so it builds up in the blood and isn’t able to be used as fuel.
+- If you have diabetes, your body cannot make proper use of this glucose so it builds up in the blood and can’t be used as fuel.

 - There are two main types of diabetes: Type 1 diabetes and Type 2 diabetes.